unioslo/zabbix-cli/docs/manual.rst

 Zabbix-cli has a **multilevel configuration system.**

-This means thet we do not override entire configuration files but we merge all the defined configuration files in our system and use the parameter values defined in the configuration file with higher priority if a parameter is defined in more than one file.
+This means that we do not override entire configuration files but we merge all the defined configuration files in our system and use the parameter values defined in the configuration file with higher priority if a parameter is defined in more than one file.